cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 ### How tests relate

+- *Integration tests* are in the middle of the hierarchy.
+  They test whether two or more components interoperate properly.

-- *Integration tests* are in the middle of the hierarchy, and often will test for properties implied by the system *design*.
+  They focus on the flow of data and/or control between components, and often will test for properties implied by the system *design*.

   They often are run less frequently than unit tests -- e.g. if a unit